 Generally, students have different schedules so the shared bathroom situation is not often an issue.
-Moreover, communication between dorm mates are recommended to avoid any potential issues.
+Moreover, communication between dorm mates is recommended to avoid any potential issues.

 How much money will I spend per week?

-Students, and especially international students, have a lot of costs when they first arrive.
-They need to buy bed sheets, toiletries, a US SIM card, etc. Besides these, the average weekly budget for food, restaurants, nights out etc. is $150-200.
+Students, especially international students, have a lot of costs when they first arrive.
+They need to buy bed sheets, toiletries, a US SIM card, etc. Besides these, the average weekly budget for food, restaurants, nights out, etc. is $150-200.
 However, students can spend more or less based on their habits.
-There are many cost-free things to do throughout the area, if you just take the time to look for them.
+There are many cost-free things to do throughout the area if you just take the time to look for them.